Callicarpa japonica

 - Fruit Description:

-- The fruits are clusters of showy violet-colored berries that appear in the fall.
+- Showy glossy bright violet-colored berries that appear in late summer and persist in the fall.
 Each berry measures 1/16 inch in diameter.
 The fruits are very prominent after the leaves drop.
 This showy fruit is a good source of food for birds.

 -